mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 of that type class needs to be called, the dictionary is indexed by the name of that method and the extracted function is used.
-Not only does `foo` accept the dictionary as an additional argument, it also passes it to polymorphic functions inside `foo`, and those functions may pass it to functions in their bodies:
+Not only does `foo` accept the dictionary as an additional argument, it also passes it to polymorphic functions inside `foo`, and those functions may pass it down to functions in their bodies:

 ```haskell